open-voice-interoperability/docs-archived/technical_masterplan.md

 Openness enables interoperability among assistants and providers.
 At its core is the identification and definition of standardized development building blocks.
 Such blocks serve as a foundation for commercial differentiation and value; they can be assembled according to purpose, and in completely open, completely proprietary, or mixed (or hybrid) implementations.

-## The OVN's ways of working are based upon our core values.
+### The OVN's Ways of Working are Based Upon Our Core Values.

 - We are neutral and inclusive, welcoming to participation and sponsorship all members of the conversational AI industry – from independent developers and designers to enterprise users to technology firms and platform providers.
+- We seek broad participation and communal development.
+No one company or person will set the direction of Open Voice Network proposed standards or usage guidelines.
 - We work collaboratively with standards bodies and existing industry organizations.
-- We adhere to an **open** standard: due process, broad consensus, transparency, balance, and openness.
-No one company or person sets the direction of these open standards.
+- We adhere to an **open** process: collaborative, communal, balanced development; broad consensus in decision-making; transparency in decisions and documentation.
+- We seek technological solutions that
+	- can have an open-source reference implementation
+	- can be implemented through open source and/or proprietary-source products and services
+	- are abstracted at the right level, as to not too deeply specify particular technologies or providers
+	- provide commercial providers and entrepreneurs the room necessary for innovation and differention.

-## Standards and Usage Guidelines: An Aspirational List.##
+### Standards and Usage Guidelines: An Aspirational List.

 The Technical Advisory Council of The Open Voice Network is responsible for determining the OVN’s research and development of technical standards and usage guidelines.
 It reports to the Open Voice Network Steering Committee.

-These aspirational topics are in exploration:
+These topics are in exploration:

 ## Standards to enhance user interactions and capabilities#

+These could include:
-Log-in procedures that are privacy-friendly, fast, and easy to use.
+- Log-in procedures that are privacy-friendly, fast, and easy to use.
-Platform-independent discovery and invocation of voice applications and services.
+- Platform-independent discovery and invocation of voice applications and services.
-Platform-independent and dependable destination accessibility.
+- Independent and dependable destination accessibility.
-Seamless invocation of voice applications across platforms.
+- Seamless invocation of voice applications across platforms.
-User interfaces that are consistent across human languages, dialects, and platforms.
+- User interfaces that are consistent across human languages, dialects, and platforms.
-User interfaces that effectively use the capabilities (microphones, speakers, displays, cameras, etc.) of end point devices.
+- User interfaces that effectively use the capabilities (microphones, speakers, displays, cameras, etc.) of end point devices.
+- Platform and device interoperability.
+- Implementation sharing, reuse, and open improvement.
+- Back-end service choice.

 ## Standards that provide privacy, safety, and security.#

+These could include:
-User identification and authentication that is multifactor and platform independent.
+- User identification and authentication that is multifactor and platform independent.
-Intentional and consent-based individual and commercial privacy.
+- Intentional and consent-based individual and commercial privacy.
-Object control language used to specify who may perform what function with which destination, and when.
+- Object control language used to specify who may perform what function with which destination, and when.

 ## Usage guidelines that protect privacy and enhance inclusivity.#

+- Accurate natural language recognition across languages, dialects, gender, and age.
-Access that is unbiased, inclusive, and does not institutionalize racism, sexism, or ageism.
+- Access that is unbiased, inclusive, and does not institutionalize racism, sexism, or ageism.
-Transparent, intentional, and consent-based data usage.
+- Transparent, intentional, and consent-based data usage.

-Today, this world of voice assistance is dominated by proprietary, cloud-centric platforms (and related devices) that deliver services using closed implementations.
-While closed systems can create value for stakeholders and selected partners, a lack of standards-based interoperability and governance restricts the growth (and economic value) of a larger voice ecosystem.

-Key issues include:

-- Deterministic privacy
-- Platform and device interoperability
-- Backend service choice
-- Implementation sharing, reuse, and open improvement
-- Enabling the consumer’s preference for the desired experience.

 There are numerous other issues which, unless addressed through standards, will continue to inhibit the trust in and use of AI-enabled voice assistance, especially as the industry evolves toward its multi-platform future.
 These include:
 - system architecture as it relates to the analysis and storage of data
 - platform-agnostic user identification and authentication
-- the lack of common voice commands for common, non-differentiating business processes (such as transaction and payment)
+- the lack of common voice commands for common, non-differentiating business processes (such as transaction and payment).
-- user inclusivity across languages, dialects, gender, and age.

 ### Example Use Case(s) for Resolution